-Several years ago in early February, Japan witnessed one of the most peculiar media phenomena that I’ve ever seen.
+Several years ago in early February, Japan witnessed one of the most peculiar media phenomena that I’ve ever seen while working at this PR agency in Japan.
 In the lead up to Valentine’s Day on February 14th, the world famous chocolatier Godiva made the bold move of denouncing the practice of giri choco (lit. “obligation chocolate”).
 To do so, they strategically placed a full-page advertisement in one of Japan’s prominent national dailies.
 Though print media is largely a thing of the past elsewhere, in Japan these publications still boast circulations in the millions and are widely read.
 What’s more, many other media outlets reference them on a regular basis, and, therefore, these newspapers occupy the highest echelons of trust in the minds of Japanese readers.

 Anyway, getting back to our story, soon after Godiva launched their controversial ad, the public started having a high profile debate over whether or not it was better to just ditch the legacy concept of giri choco.
 What’s more, a couple of media outlets also hopped on the hype train with their own individual takes on the discussion.
 Around this time, Black Thunder, a lower end chocolate brand made by the Yuraku Confectionery Company, decided that it had enough.
 In a direct blow to Godiva, Black Thunder also placed an ad in the very same national newspaper that touted the nostalgia of Japan’s culture of giri choco.